Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 In addition, replace the seven **Barovian witches** with two **Barovian hexwitches** wearing bone earrings, two **Barovian bogwitches** with brown paint smeared around their eyes, and three **Barovian stormwitches** wearing black leather gloves (see below).
 Each witch carries a _potion of healing_, a _potion of poison_, and a _potion of poison immunity_.

+> [!combat]- **Balancing the Witches**
+> This combat encounter is a **bruising** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 27% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * **Three Players**.
+Reduce the number of witches to one Barovian hexwitch, one Barovian bogwitch, and two Barovian stormwitches (including Diavola).
+> * **Four Players**.
+Reduce the number of witches to two Barovian hexwitches, two Barovian bogwitches, and Diavola.
+> * **Six Players**.
+Increase the number of witches to two Barovian hexwitches, three Barovian bogwitches, and three Barovian stormwitches (including Diavola).

 If the players didn’t attract her to [[#Main Foyer]], Ludmilla Vilisevic is also present alongside the witches’ coven.
 (See [[#Main Foyer]] for her statistics.)
 If combat breaks out, Ludmilla prefers to lure any enemy combatants up <span class="citation">K48.
 Offstair (p.
 70)</span> toward <span class="citation">K57.
 Tower Roof (p.
 72)</span>, where she can more easily use the open-air battlefield to her advantage.

 > [!item]+ **Potion of Poison Immunity**